How to Increase Accountability in Your Culture

 There are, fundamentally, two phases to building a high performing culture with high levels of transparency and accountability:

-First, Set Clear Performance Expectations
+1. Phase 1: Set Clear Performance Expectations

 In order to perform the right tasks in the right way, employees need to be clear about exactly what is expected of them.
 Clear performance expectations help to make sure employees focus on DOING the activities that align with the overall company strategy and BEHAVING in a way that aligns with cultural standards.

-Second, Establish a Fair and Transparent System of Accountability
+2. Phase 2: Establish a Fair and Transparent System of Accountability

-The only way to ensure that performance expectations are met regularly in a way that makes sense is to set up a company-wide system that exposes where people stand relative to performance expectations.
+The only way to ensure that performance expectations are met regularly in a way that makes sense is to set up a company-wide system that accurately exposes where people stand relative to performance expectations.
 The best systems are fair, timely, accurate, meaningful, consistent, proportionate, and relevant.

 Four Attributes to Increase Accountability in Your Culture

-The objectives should be achievable with challenging, but reasonable, effort.
+To be effective, the objectives should be achievable with challenging, but reasonable, effort.

 The Bottom Line